-In submitting your application, these instructions must be followed:
+In submitting the application, the instructions below must be followed:

-- ✓ Applications must be typewritten or computer generated. - ✓ Application material must be 8 $\frac{1}{2}$ x 11, 3-hole punched and bound. - \checkmark All pages must be numbered in sequence at the bottom of the page.
+- \checkmark Applications must be typewritten or computer generated. - ✓ Application material must be $8 1/2 \times 11$, 3-hole punched and bound. - \checkmark All pages must be numbered in sequence at the bottom of the page.